jacobbweber/jacobbweber-github.io/_tabs/cheat-sheets.md

 toc: true
 ---

-My memory recall is that of a goldfish, so I often need to refer to notes/documentation on command usage and sntax.
+My memory recall is that of a goldfish, so I often need to refer to notes/documentation on command usage and syntax.
 I asked ChatGPT 4 to provide me some cheat sheets.
 So the contents of this page are a combination of official documentation and my own additions to frequently used commands.

 ## Minikube